Vanderbilt Legends Charity Basketball Game

 Vanderbilt University Memorial Gymnasium

-A Vanderbilt Alumni “Legends” team will include Jordan and current and former NFL players.
-The Real Heroes of Nashville team will consist of police, firefighters, teachers, and community leaders including Shan Foster, Ron Johnson, Drew Maddux, and more.
+A Vanderbilt Alumni “Legends” team included Jordan and current and former NFL players.
+The Real Heroes of Nashville team members are police, firefighters, teachers, and community leaders, including Shan Foster, Ron Johnson, Drew Maddux, and more.

 Vanderbilt Legends Charity Basketball Game Background